PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 For more information on `${MACHINE}.conf`, `${machine}.conf` and `[soc-family].inc` see [Section 5.0](#section-5-0).

 The `[soc-family].inc` specifies the u-boot recipe by setting `PREFERRED_PROVIDER_virtual/bootloader = u-boot-XXXX`.
-The `u-boot*.bb` base recipe controls the building of `u-boot` as the bootloader subject to the machine configuration file settings.
+The `u-boot*.bb` base recipe controls the building of `u-boot` as the boot loader subject to the machine configuration file settings.
 For more information on `u-boot*` processing see [Section 6.0](#section-6-0).

 The `[soc-family].inc` specifies the Linux kernel recipe by setting `PREFERRED_PROVIDER_virtual/kernel = linux-XXXX`.